Angular-Wave/angular.ts/src/router/directives/state-directives.md

 /\*\*

-- `ui-sref-active` and `ui-sref-active-eq`: A directive that adds a CSS class when a `ui-sref` is active -
+- `ng-sref-active` and `ng-sref-active-eq`: A directive that adds a CSS class when a `ng-sref` is active -
 - A directive working alongside [[ngSref]] and [[ngState]] to add classes to an element when the
 - related directive's state is active (and remove them when it is inactive).